TinoGuo/pin_input_text_field/README.md

 # pin_input_text_field

 [中文版点我](./README_CN.md)
 PinInputTextField is a TextField widget to help display different style pin.
+It supports all the platforms [flutter](https://github.com/flutter/flutter) supports.

 ## Notice after Version 2.0.0
 Please set the selection when you set the text programmatically, just like [this](https://github.com/TinoGuo/pin_input_text_field/blob/77dee70a8da25b11eae96f5a03842e5a67174a80/example/lib/main.dart#L81).